Some Oregon state employees get more time for COVID vaccine - NewsBreak

 Some Oregon state employees get more time for COVID vaccine

-(AP) — More than half of Oregon’s state employees have an extra six weeks to get fully vaccinated against COVID-19 as a deadline has been pushed back to Nov.
+More than half of Oregon’s state employees have an extra six weeks to get fully vaccinated against COVID-19 as a deadline has been pushed back to Nov.
 30. The Oregonian/OregonLive reports the change affects about 24,000 state employees represented by the Service Employees International Union 503 out of about 42,000 state executive branch employees.
-The same Oct.
-18 deadline set by Gov. Kate Brown for health care workers and teachers remains in place, Brown’s office said.www.koin.com
+The SEIU’s success at pushing back Gov. Kate Brown’s initial Oct.
+18 deadline for full vaccination may bode well for other unions.www.registercitizen.com

 Comments / 0